majuss/ecoevolpara/latest/docs/source/Seafile.rst

 FAQ
 ===

-- no .ccnet directory found; you cant start seaf-cli without -c (confid dir)
+- Q: no .ccnet directory found.
+A: you can't start seaf-cli without -c (confid dir)
 - no root
 - conflicts with system path
 - screenshot log init failed